Ulisses Correia e Silva: Prime minister

 In June 2016, Silva and Finance Minister Olavo Correia met with representatives from the International Monetary Fund to discuss Cape Verde's economy.
 A few months later, in September 2016, Silva and members of his government met with the IMF to discuss the 2016 Article IV consultation.

 Silva was reappointed to the leadership of the Movement for Democracy (MpD), with 99 percent of the votes cast, in February 2020.
 Thus, he is the candidate of the MpD to the 2021 legislatures, running for his own succession.

+In the 2026 legislative elections, Silva's party lost to the African Party for the Independence of Cape Verde.